Residents for Uttlesford

 Residents for Uttlesford (R4U) is a localist political party in the United Kingdom.
 The party was launched in 2014, and formed from a number of residents groups in the area.
 The party is based in the Uttlesford administrative district in Essex and promotes a localist agenda that seeks to give residents a greater say in the future of their district.
-Residents for Uttlesford has elected representation at multiple levels of local government: Uttlesford District Council, Essex County Council and various town and parish councils, including the councils for both towns in Uttlesford, Saffron Walden and Great Dunmow.
+Residents for Uttlesford has elected representation at multiple levels of local government: running Uttlesford District Council since 2019, Essex County Council and various town and parish councils, including the councils for both towns in Uttlesford, Saffron Walden and Great Dunmow.

+Under R4U, the district lost its powers on major decisions and had its decision to block the expansion of Stansted Airport overturned by the High Court.

 Background

+The group began as a residents' association in 2011, concerned about planning issues.
 For the 2013 UK local elections, Uttlesford residents stood two of their own candidates on an Independent platform.
 Both were elected - John Lodge to Essex County Council and Joanna Parry to Uttlesford District Council.

 Following this, in 2014 the local residents groups formed their own party, Residents for Uttlesford, so that they could more easily stand a larger number of candidates across the electoral District.
-A number of existing councillors crossed the aisle to join the new party when it was launched.
+A number of existing councillors defected to join the new party when it was launched, including from the Conservatives and Liberal Democrats.
+They have no whip and instead use consensus.

 Residents for Uttlesford cite other successful local independent political parties in the UK as the inspiration for their model, including the Loughton Residents Association in Essex, Residents Associations of Epsom and Ewell in Surrey, and Independents for Frome with their Flatpack Democracy model.